marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

 },
 ...
 ```
-You are now ready to use TypeScript within your project change the extention of any `.js` to `.ts` and inside the components you want to use TypeScript use the `lang="ts"` on the `script` tag of your Vue file.
+You are now ready to use TypeScript within your project change the extension of any `.js` to `.ts` and inside the components  you can now use TypeScript, add the `lang="ts"` on the `script` tag of your Vue file.

 ```javascript
 <script lang="ts">
 ```

-So now lets begin by writing a single file component
+So now lets begin by writing a single file component.
+Ohh! yeah baby!!!

 ## <a href="#using-typescript" name="using-typescript">#</a> Using TypeScript with single file components
-Let begin by adding by defining our vue class component structure using the `vue-property-decorator` & `vue-class` packages if your project is not new vue-cli add this packages by default if you select TypeScript configuration
+Let's begin by defining our vue class component structure using the `vue-property-decorator` & `vue-class-component` packages if your project is not new vue-cli add this packages by default, if you select TypeScript configuration at the beginning

 ```javascript
 <template>